 She subsequently became the International Manager for San Francisco Chamber of Commerce, with the goal of fostering business ties between Bay Area companies and foreign firms.
 In 1998 she entered the wine business working in import, export and marketing for Boisset USA.
 Lilly spent eight years in wine sales, working for Henry Wine Group and two importers, Negociants USA and Vigneron Imports.

 In 2008 Lilly went to Sydney to pursue a MS in Sustainable Development where she discovered a passion for water and sanitation.
 In 2009 she took a course in Integrated Water Resource Management and Climate Change through UNESCO’s Water Institute where she focused on mitigation and adaptation to water stress in rural sub Saharan Africa.
-She joined the Global Soap Project in 2010 and now serves as Operations Director.
+She joined the Global Soap Project in 2010 and now serves as Director of Programs and Communications.

 Director of Recycling